 Scottish and Scots-Irish Celts

-by Cecilia Fabos-Becker
+by Cecilia Fábos-Becker

 You may may not realize that more than half of ALL Americans today have many Scots, Scots-Irish, Anglo-Scots or Irish/Anglo-Irish ancestors.
 You may may not realize that our American Independence was born of the pain and oppression the majority of our founding peoples experienced, for centuries, here in America as in these well as in Ireland and Scotland.
 In fact, our U.S. Constitution, and the very government we live under, arose as a direct result of the abuse these Celtic ancestors received, primarily under English rule.

 Scots and Scots-Irish comprised either fully or partly the ancestry of about half the signers of the Declaration of Independence and the Constitution, and nearly three-quarters of Washington’s army and more than one-half of his officers corps, were Scots, Irish, and Scots-Irish.
 These revolutionary leaders, the founding fathers and mothers of our nation, were determined such tyranny would never happen again.’Many of our cherished rights are the direct result of such bullying.

 For example, in 1707, the citizens of Scotland lost their right to representative government.
-The 'Act of Union’ was a shot-gun marriage imposed on Scotland under the credible threat of English invasion, should the Scottish parliament not approve the Act.
+The ‘shot-gun marriage ‘Act of Union’ was imposed on Scotland under the credible threat of English invasion, should the Scottish parliament not approve the Act.
 In so doing, the Scottish parliament dissolved itself, Scotland ceased to be a nation, and the ‘United Kingdom‘ was created in it’s place.
 At that time, Scotland had about 2/3 the population of England, but received only 4 seats in a parliament of over 100 members, fewer seats than tiny Cornwall!
 Scottish citizens were thus stripped of any influence in the so-called Union parliament, and also how their taxes were to be disbursed.
 No wonder that their descendants created our U.S. Constitution guaranteeing ‘one man, one vote‘ in our new nation.’

 You may not realize that in at that time, Presbyterians in America were virtually all Scots and Scots-Irish.
 Their influence on our revolt was strong and pervasive.
 One of the most eloquent and influencial was Rev. John Witherspoon, a Scots-Presbyterian minister and later President of Princeton University, but also a former friend and mentor of England’s Prime Minister, Horace Walpole.
 In fact, upon hearing the news of the rebellion in America, King George III of England asked his Prime Minister, what had happened.
 Walpole replied, “Cousin America has run off with a Presbyterian parson, and there is no help for it.”